datacarpentry/image-processing/_episodes/03-opencv-images.md

 > >
 > > The moral of this challenge is to remember that image metadata *will not*
 > > be preserved in images that your programs write via the `cv2.imwrite()`
-> > method.
+> > function.
 If metadata is important to you, take precautions to always
 > > preserve the original files.
 > {: .solution}
 {: .challenge}